LesEDK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that creates a new global variable with name BEST and value "School" Script that prints the result of the addition of 128 with value stored in the environmental variable TRUEKNOWLEDGE followed by a new line
-Script that prints the resut of POWER divided BY DIVIDE, followed by a new line
+Script that prints the resut of POWER divided BY DIVIDE, followed by a new line Script that displays result of BREATH to the power LOVE(They are environmental variables)